6 tricks to stay motivated learning piano

 The good news is that all of this is normal, and you can easily fix it.
 Here are six tried and tested tricks that really work to keep you motivated and excited to learn.

 It’s hard to give up your precious free time for a piano lesson or to practice if it feels like work.
 This is especially difficult at the start, when it might not have clicked yet and you don’t feel hooked.
 The beauty of the piano is that it allows you to play practically anything, so you can start to learn in any genre or style you prefer.
 Whether that’s Romantic-era Beethoven, movie soundtracks or 80s ballads, if you love what you play it never feels like a chore.

 2. Master it, then move on

-Mastering a song is so satisfying that it’s often tempting just to play it over and over for hours, annoying the neighbours.
+Mastering a song is so satisfying that it’s often tempting just to play it over and over for hours, annoying the neighbors.
 True, it’s important to revisit what you’ve learned to avoid it getting rusty, but to keep things feeling fresh you need to move on to something new.
 Varying the styles and techniques means you can expand your repertoire, but don’t forget: stick to what you love.
-Learning through an app means you can choose from thousands of options, so it takes seconds to find another favourite and start learning immediately.
+Learning through an app means you can choose from thousands of options, so it takes seconds to find another favorite and start learning immediately.

 3. Set a milestone you can’t miss

 It could be a long term target, like mastering Chopin ready for a concert on a specific date a year from now.
 Or, if Christmas is coming, make it your goal to learn all the Christmas songs you loved as a kid.
 It might just be that you’re going to a friend’s party next week and they have a piano, so you might learn songs that are guaranteed to get people singing along.
 Make it specific, then set it in stone.
 Book yourself to play the concert, tell everyone you’re playing at Christmas, or the party.
 You can’t back out now!

 4. Find the right spot for your keyboard